-The board of directors shall consist of the Section president, immediate past president, vice president, secretarytreasurer, AAEM Resident and Student Association representative, AAEM YPS Member Director and up to four other directors.
+The board of directors shall consist of the Section president, immediate past president, vice president, secretary/treasurer, AAEM Resident and Student Association representative, AAEM YPS Member Director and up to five other directors.
 The immediate past president, AAEM/RSA representative and AAEM YPS Member Director are voting members on the YPS board of directors regardless of their eligibility to be a YPS member.
 The board of directors is responsible for the direction of the Section and long-term planning.

 6.3 AAEM Resident and Student Association Representative